-Applications must be submitted via the Foundation’s website by 4pm on Thursday 6 February 2020 at the latest.
+Applications must be submitted via the Foundation’s website by 4pm on the first Thursday in February at the latest.
 You can only submit one application.
 However, you can be both the main applicant and co-applicant in two separate applications.

 Research grants are awarded to applicants at Lund University, Malmö University, Linnaeus University, Kristianstad University, Halmstad University, Blekinge Institute of Technology and the Swedish University of Agricultural Sciences in Alnarp.